 These result supported, maximum number of branches (12.85) was observed with the borax 0.6% and combined spray of Urea (2%) + Zinc sulphate (0.4%) + KCl (0.2%) followed by Urea (2%) + KCl (0.2%).
 The present of Zinc, boron and potassium directly in growth through translocation of food, cell elongation might be responsible to increasing number of primary branches.
 These results are in close conformity with the spray of Zinc sulphate, Borax and CuSO4 in aonla Singh et al., (2011), Ghosh et al., (2009), Yadav et al., (2018)

 The reason for increase in number of secondary branches with spraying of zinc, urea and borax.
 It could be attributed to effective absorption and consequently more luxuriant vegetative growth.
 In Plant metabolism is influenced by the initial stages of its growth.
 It was attributed to better branches development.
 Application of zinc sulphate and urea also increased the number of branches in aonla cv.
 NA-6 (Khan et al., 2009).
 And similarly result found in number of secondary branches was improved by all the nutrients over control.
-Maximum branches (13.18) was observed with combined spray of Urea (2%) + Zinc sulphate (0.4%) + borax (0.6%).
+Maximum branches (13.18) were observed with combined spray of Urea (2%) + Zinc sulphate (0.4%) + borax (0.6%).
 The result is in closely conformity with the finding of Kumar (2004), Dutta and Banik (2007).

 Fig 2 Effect of Micro Nutrients on no. of primary and secondary branches of Grapes (Vitis vinifera L.)